wmoore28/docker-rpi-epics/README.md

 # docker-rpi-epics

-## Included in container
+## Included in containers
+- Debian jessie/stretch/latest (depends on tag used)
-- Debian jessie w/ JLab Certificates
+- JLab SSL Certificates
 - EPICS 3.14.12.6
 - synApps 5-8, see CONFIGURE/RELEASE for list of compiled apps
 - PyEpics